Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 There are a few essential supplies you’ll need before you begin cleaning your Golden Retriever’s ears:

-Ear cleaning can feel uncomfortable and very foreign to dogs.
-It can startle them the first few times you do it.
+Ear cleaning can feel uncomfortable and foreign to dogs, and it can startle them the first few times you do it.
 So, it’s best to start this practice in increments and with your Golden Retriever’s favorite treats.

-Start by letting your dog get used to touching its ears.
-You can massage the base of its ears and give it treats every time you do it.
+Start by letting your dog get used to you touching their ears.
+You can massage the base of their ears and give them treats every time you do it.
 Then, apply the motion of using the ear cleaner without having the cap open.
-Place the tip of the ear cleaner against your dog’s inner ear and give treats every time you do this.
+Place the tip of the ear cleaner against your dog’s inner ear, and give them treats every time you do this.
 This will help your dog get used to being around the ear cleaner.

-Lastly, many dogs will shake their heads after you apply ear cleaner to their ear.
-So, make sure you’re situated in a place where you can easily wipe up any ear cleaner that drips on the floor.
+Lastly, many dogs will shake their heads after you apply ear cleaner to their ears.
+So, make sure you’re situated in a place where you can easily wipe up any cleaner that drips on the floor.

 How to Clean a Golden Retriever’s Ears in 5 Steps

-Before you pour ear cleaner into your Golden Retriever’s ear, check for any redness or inflammation.
-Pouring an ear-cleaning solution on an infected ear can be very painful for dogs and worsen the irritation.
+Before you pour cleaner into your Golden Retriever’s ear, check for any redness or inflammation.
+Pouring an ear-cleaning solution on an infected ear can be painful and worsen the irritation.

 Other signs of an infection include brown, yellow, or bloody discharge.
 You might see scabs and swelling and smell odor in the ear.
-Your dog may also keep shaking its head, rubbing its ear against furniture or carpet, and scratching at the infected area.
+Your dog may also keep shaking their head, rubbing their ear against furniture or carpet, and scratching at the infected area.

-If your dog has an ear infection, don’t proceed with cleaning out its ear.
-Consult with your veterinarian first as your dog may need a medicated ear cleaner or antibiotics instead.
+If your dog has an ear infection, don’t proceed with cleaning out their ear.
+Consult with your veterinarian first, as your dog may need a medicated ear cleaner or antibiotics instead.

-2. Position Your Dog and Hold Up Ear Flap
+2. Position Your Dog and Hold Up the Ear Flap

-If your dog’s ears are ready to be cleaned, position your dog in a comfortable position and hold up one ear flap.
+If your dog’s ears are ready to be cleaned, position your dog in a comfortable position, and hold up one ear flap.
 Some dogs will prefer you to sit in front.
-Others may require you to stand behind them and position them between your legs to prevent them from escaping, especially if they’re new to ear cleaning.
-If your dog is particularly squirmy, ask a friend or family member to help you keep your dog still or distract it with treats.
+Others may require you to stand behind them and position them between your legs to prevent them from escaping, especially if they are new to ear cleaning.
+If your dog is particularly squirmy, ask a friend or family member to help you keep your dog still or distract them with treats.

 happy-golden-retriever_

-You may notice some debris near the surface of the ear.
-You can wipe it down using a large cotton ball or a soft, microfiber towel that won’t scratch your Golden Retriever’s ear.
-The skin on the ear is delicate, so be extra careful with wiping it down.
+You may notice debris near the surface of the ear.
+You can wipe it down using a large cotton ball or a soft, microfiber towel that won’t scratch.
+The skin on the ear is delicate, so be extra careful when wiping it.

 Never use a thin cotton swab to clean your dog’s ears or reach deeper into the ear canal.
-A dog’s ears are extremely sensitive, so touching certain spots may cause it to jerk its head involuntarily.
+A dog’s ears are extremely sensitive, so touching certain spots may cause them to jerk their head involuntarily.
 The last thing you want is a cotton swab lodged inside your dog’s ear.

-Once your Golden Retriever’s ear is cleaned, you can repeat the same process on the other ear.
+Once your dog’s ear is cleaned, you can repeat the same process on the other ear.

 If you are looking for the perfect product to clean your dog's sensitive areas or would benefit from an on-the-go option, Hepper's Wash Wipes are our recommendation.
 These premium wipes are thick and durable enough for the toughest of paw messes, while still being soft enough to use on your dog's ears or eyes.
 Formulated with pet-friendly, hypoallergenic ingredients they are the ideal product for all dogs of all ages, skin conditions, or sensitivities.